EthereumCommonwealth/DexNS/README.md

     - `value` stringified associated data.
     - `endblock` the number of block on which ownership of this Name expires.
     - `signature` sha256 hash of this Name key-phrase.

+You can register Name and became its owner.
+You will own it until specified block with `endblock` number.
+If no one will claim your name you will continue to be its owner but if Name will be re-registered it will be updated with a new owner and new Name data.

 - `registerName` function allows you to register a new key-phrase Name and become its owner.
 - `updateName` function allows you to update Name content if you are Name owner.